lasts3en/PDF-Password-Remover/README.md

 # PDF-Password-Remover
-"Python program using PyPDF2 library to remove password from a PDF file
+"This is a Python program that removes the password from a PDF file using the PyPDF2 library.

+# Requirements
+"To use this program, you will need:
+* Python 3.x installed on your computer.
+* PyPDF2 library installed (you can install it using pip)